digbalajobi/Covid-Project/README.md

 Show the geographic and longitudinal spread of the covid-19 novel coronavirus.
 Ideally end result would be a visualization similar to a weather map, that showed the movement and spread of covid over time.

 **Instructions**
-*For local development, after pulling, run the local setup script in your Git Bash Terminal with './scripts/local_init.sh'*
+*For local development, after pulling, run the local setup script in your Git Bash Terminal with '**source ./scripts/local_init.sh**'*

 **Routes:**
 - */set_global_deaths_json/*:
     reads JSON from CSV, sets dictionary obj in Mongo
 - */get_global_deaths_json/*:
-    displays JSON, converts from Mongo Obj,
+    displays JSON, converts from mongo Obj,
 - */get_global_deaths_display/*:
     displays HTML table from Mongo Obj